SSoelvsten/adiar/FUTURE_WORK.md

 | Existence   | ∃y : f(x, y, z)    | ITE(f(x, 1, z), 1, f(x, 0, z))   |
 | Forall      | ∀y : f(x, y, z)    | ITE(f(x, 1, z), f(x, 0, z), 0)   |

+### Algorithms by Olivier Coudert and Jean Christophe Madre
+The current _Restrict_ algorithm is the basic algorithm of Bryant, but one has been proposed in [[Coudert90](README.md#references)] that is very different and may be used in Verification.
+They also proposed algorithms with the name _Constrain_ and _Expand_.

 ## Optimising the OBDD